 'Working Late' was first exhibited at the Old Watercolour Society (now the Royal Watercolour Society) in 1873.
-Like many of Hunt's late watercolours, most of which are concerned with spectacular or unusual effects of light, it is characterised by an exhaustive stipple technique and a poetic conception of the landscape.
-The attention paid to the detailed description of the foreground rocks provides an interesting connection with Hunt's earlier Pre-Raphaelite period.
+Like many of Hunt's late watercolours, most of which are concerned with spectacular or unusual effects of light, it is characterised by a precise stipple technique and a poetic conception of the landscape.
+The attention paid to the detail of the foreground rocks provides an interesting connection with Hunt's earlier Pre-Raphaelite period.
 Hunt's masterful handling of colour and light supports the opinion of those who regard him as the Victorian heir of JMW Turner (1775 - 1851).
-In the middle distance Hunt has created a pleasing contrast between the toil of the workers in the field on the left with the almost motionless calm of the cattle on the right.
+In the middle distance Hunt has created a contrast between the toil of the workers in the field on the left with the almost motionless calm of the cattle on the right.